My Chess Accomplishments

 • Invited to the 1998 Interplay United States Junior Invitational Championship (by virtue of my status as the 1997 U.S. Junior Open Champion); finished 7th.

-• Defeated Bu Xiangzhi of China, the youngest grandmaster in chess history at the time, on May 5, 2000.
+• Defeated Bu Xiangzhi of China, at that time the youngest grandmaster in chess history, on May 5, 2000.

-• First African-American to win multiple national chess championships.
+• First African-American to win more than one national chess championship

-• First African-American to win the National-Scholar Chessplayer Award.
+• Only African-American to win the National-Scholar Chessplayer Award

 • McClelland vs. Ariel, National 11th Grade Championships 1994.
-Winning this game gave me the 1994 National 11th Grade Championship, making me the first Black person to win multiple championships.
+Winning this game gave me the 1994 National 11th Grade Championship, making me the first African-American to win multiple national championships.

 • Stripunsky-McClelland, 1997 New Jersey Open.
 This win shocked the New Jersey chess world, and catapulted me to the first of my two New Jersey state championships.

 • Bu-McClelland, 2000 New York Open.
-This win came against a person whom many consider to be a viable future World Champion.
-This was his first ever tournament game in the United States (another link to this game is given above).
+This win came against the youngest grandmaster in chess history, considered by many to be a viable future World Champion.
+This was his first ever tournament game in the United States; below is an annotated version of the game (please click on the pages for larger version):

 Miscellaneous: